Experienced Guardianship And Conservatorship Lawyer Serving Marietta

 Are there alternatives to guardianship and conservatorship?

 Your family’s specific circumstances will determine whether guardianship or conservatorship is the appropriate route to take.
-If your elderly loved one can still actively make healthcare and financial decisions, then it may be appropriate to create powers of attorney instead of petition for guardianship or conservatorship.
-By creating powers of attorney, your loved one can name a trusted person to make healthcare and financial decisions in the event that the loved one becomes incapacitated.
+If your elderly loved one can still actively make health care and financial decisions, then it may be appropriate to create powers of attorney instead of petition for guardianship or conservatorship.
+By creating powers of attorney, your loved one can name a trusted person to make health care and financial decisions in the event that the loved one becomes incapacitated.